aligfellow/plotprofile/docs/source/index.rst

-.. plotProfile documentation master file, created by sphinx-quickstart on Thu Aug 14 13:11:18 2025.
+.. plotprofile documentation master file, created by sphinx-quickstart on Thu Aug 14 13:11:18 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-plotProfile documentation
+plotprofile documentation
 =========================

-Welcome to the **plotProfile** documentation!
+Welcome to the **plotprofile** documentation!
 This package provides tools for visualizing reaction profile energies.

 .. image:: https://static.pepy.tech/badge/plotprofile